 Academic Misconduct is an assessment offence.
-If Academic Misconduct in coursework is suspected then the matter should be reported by the appropriate Sub-Board Chair who will advise on the School's procedures.
-The School's procedures afford any student accused of Academic Misconduct theright to defend themselves against the allegation.
-Further information can be found in the Academic Misconduct Policy.
+If Academic Misconduct in coursework is suspected then the matter should be reported by the appropriate Sub-Board Chair who will advise on the School's procedures as described in the Academic Misconduct Policy.